 Benecol doesn’t come with a guarantee, considering the supplement isn’t available on the official website.
 You will need to check the return policy of the retailer where you purchased the product from.

-However, the past several months have flown by, considering our readers are taking advantage of the Special Trial Offer from Dietspotlight Burn, which is merely the cost of shipping and handling.
+However, as the past several months have flown by, our readers are taking advantage of the Special Trial Offer from Dietspotlight Burn, which merely includes the cost of shipping and handling.
 Click here to try it out.